port-labs/port-docs/docs/platform-overview/self-service-actions/setting-self-service-actions-in-port.md

 # Setting Self-Service Actions In Port

-**Actions** in Port enable developer self-service by configuring one of 3 Self-Service Action types on Blueprints and the Entities that originate from them:
+**Self-Service Actions** in Port enable developer self-service by configuring one of 3 Self-Service Action types on Blueprints and the Entities that originate from them:

 - **Create** - create a new Entity by triggering a provisioning process in your infrastructure.
 - **Delete** - delete an existing Entity by triggering delete logic in your infrastructure.